Vascular Headache

 Can vascular headaches be prevented?

-When should I seek medical attention for a vascular headache?
+When should someone seek medical attention for a vascular headache?

-If severe, frequent, or accompanied by other concerning symptoms.
+If symptoms are severe, frequent, or accompanied by other concerning signs such as confusion, weakness, or numbness.

 If you have any feedback, please get in touch.